bmcsilva/zeropad-customizer-app/README.md

 4. Copy the content, and place it inside the raspberry

 5. Edit the file <i><b>"network.cfg"</b></i> and change the <i><b><your_ssid></b></i> and <i><b><your_password></b></i> to the WiFi network of your desire, and then save.
- - 5.1 If you dont want to create said file, you can skip this step, and when you reach the <b>#9</b>, come back again here, because, on the first boot, the raspberry will start on AP_Mode.
+ - Note: If you dont want to create said file, you can skip this step, and when you reach the <b>#9</b>, come back again here, because, on the first boot, the raspberry will start on AP_Mode.
     Also, after, if the network you selected isnt reachable, it will also make the raspberry start in AP Mode:
+    - If you came back from <b>#9</b>:
-    - 5.1.1 Connect to the network called "ZeroPad-RPI" and insert the password "1234567890"
+     - 1 Connect to the network called "ZeroPad-RPI" and insert the password "1234567890"
-    - 5.1.2 Type this on your browser http://192.168.1.4/rpi/?ssid=<YOUR_SSID>&pwd=<PASSWORD> and press send
+     - 2 Type this on your browser http://192.168.1.4/rpi/?ssid=<YOUR_SSID>&pwd=<PASSWORD> and press send
-    - 5.1.3 On the browser you are going to see a message.
+     - 3 On the browser you are going to see a message.
 If it's OK, just unplug the Raspberry, and plug it again, else, check what you have typed.
         - Note: You can use the command in any time.
 Just be aware that, any command sent, will need a unplug/plug of the raspberry
         - Theres also the command http://picow/rpi/?whoami=1, that responds with the raspberry address.
 If for some reason your app is not communicating, try this command.
         - Theres a problem with the DNS on some routers.
 For that, you need to find the RPI address manually.
 To do so: